Khev/khev.github.io/research.md

 height="150"
 align = "left"/>

 Monitoring urban environments is a challenging task; air pollution, road quality, congestion, and other quantities of interest vary widely across both time and space, requiring much effort to accurately monitor.
-In this PNAS [paper](https://www.pnas.org/content/early/2019/06/10/182    1667116) show attaching sensors to third party urban vehicles -- like cars, taxis, buses or trucks -- offers a cheap and scalable solution to this problem.
+In this PNAS [paper](https://www.pnas.org/content/early/2019/06/10/182    1667116) we show attaching sensors to third party urban vehicles -- like cars, taxis, buses or trucks -- offers a cheap and scalable solution to this problem.
 See this [video](https://www.youtube.com/watch?v=Vs3q3jQaM9Q) and this [visualization](http://senseable.mit.edu/wip/urban-sensing/) for more info.

 &nbsp;